EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Microsoft Purview for AI Governance

-Govern Copilot, Azure AI, and third-party AI with data classification, sensitivity labels, DLP, audit trails, and insider risk management.
+Govern Copilot, Azure AI, and third-party AI with data classification, sensitivity labels, DLP, audit trails, AI Hub, and insider risk management.

 Governing AI with Microsoft Purview

 Quick Answer: Microsoft Purview provides 6 AI governance capabilities: Data Classification (identify what AI can access), Sensitivity Labels (restrict AI from processing regulated content), DLP (prevent AI from generating sensitive data), AI Hub (centralized AI visibility), Audit Logging (capture all AI interactions), and Insider Risk Management (detect risky AI usage).
-Together, these controls ensure Copilot, Azure AI, and third-party AI tools operate within compliance boundaries.
-EPC Group configures Purview as the AI governance backbone for HIPAA, SOC 2, and FedRAMP environments.
+Implementation follows 5 phases: AI Data Inventory, Label Deployment, DLP Configuration, AI Hub Setup, and Ongoing Governance.
+EPC Group configures Purview as the AI governance backbone for HIPAA, SOC 2, and FedRAMP environments through our Copilot Safety Blueprint.

 6 Purview AI Governance Capabilities